aquapha/lua-vBuilder-fivem/readme.md

   }),
 })

-local _, typeError = playerValidation.parse({ name = 123 })
+local _, typeError <const> = playerValidation.parse({ name = 123 })
 print(json.encode(typeError)) -- { code = "invalid_type", message = "Name must be a string", path = "" }

-local _, requiredError = playerValidation.parse({})
+local _, requiredError <const> = playerValidation.parse({})
 print(json.encode(requiredError)) -- { code = "required", message = "Name is required", path = ""}
 ```

 ## Contribution

-Issues and PR's are accepted and encouraged, this was only a small module that I created to safely mutate data in the database without breaking changes and if more custom functionality is needed, please create a PR for it.
-I will personally also occasionally update this module with more features and improvements.
+Issues are encouraged, this was only a small module that I created to safely mutate data in the database without breaking changes and if more custom functionality is needed, please create an issue for it.
+I will occasionally update this module with more features and improvements.